stefanoborini/stefanoborini.github.io/_posts/2020-02-24-why-r-is-the-new-perl.md

 So now I need to find why my environment does not have a function that I have no way of finding.

 # session is saved

+# nchar(NA) == 2

+Note: fixed in 3.3 and above.

+nchar gives the number of characters in a string.
+Except when the argument is NA, in which case it apparently converts NA to a string, then gives you the length of that.
+The result is 2.

+> nchar("hello")
+[1] 5
+> nchar(NA)
+[1] 2

+in R > 3.3 the same expression returns NA.
+One could argue it's a bug that has been fixed.
+I suspect it's a design decision with unintended side effects.

+# R6 objects return NULL on undefined variables

+> x <- R6::R6Class("x", list(foo = function() { print(self$notexistent) }))
+> xx <- x$new()
+> xx$foo()
+NULL
+This means that if I make a typo in one access e.g. results instead of result it will use NULL instead of throwing an error.
+Is there a way to force the latter?

+if you're not willing to use get or another function then I propose you doublecheck the code you're writing to avoid typos